Fully Adaptive Composition in Differential Privacy: Introduction

-Our second major contribution is the construction of several families of privacy odometers.
-These odometers give a running bound on privacy loss in settings where a target level of overall privacy is not known.
-Our constructed odometers are significantly tighter than the originals~\citep{rogers2016odometer}, as can be seen in Figure~\ref{fig:gap:odom}.
+{\paragraph{Privacy Odometers:}} In Theorem~\ref{thm:new_odometers} of Section~\ref{sec:odometers}, we construct improved \textit{privacy odometers} --- that is, sequences of upper bounds on privacy loss which are all simultaneously valid with high probability.
+Our three families of odometers theoretically and empirically outperform those of \citet{rogers2016odometer}.
+See Figure~\ref{fig:gap:odom} for a comparison.

-Our key insight is to view adaptive privacy composition as depending not on the number of algorithms being composed, but rather on the sums of squares of privacy parameters, $\sum_{m \leq n}\epsilon_m^2$.
+For both results, our key insight is to view adaptive privacy composition as depending not on the number of algorithms being composed, but rather on the sums of squares of privacy parameters, $\sum_{m \leq n}\epsilon_m^2$.
 This shift to looking at ``intrinsic time" allows us to apply recent advances in time-uniform concentration~\citep{howard2020line, howard2021unif} to privacy loss martingales.
-Overall, our results demonstrate that one has to pay essentially no privacy cost to perform fully adaptive private data analysis.
+Overall, our results show that there is essentially no cost for fully adaptive private data analysis.